-The old timers said it would happen.
-They called it the Empty Nest Syndrome.
+The old timers said it would happen; they call it the empty nest syndrome.
 Coming home to a quiet house.
 Talking to the dog out of boredom.
 Turning on the radio for some noise.

 Anyone who has raised children knows what I’m talking about.
 One day you’re elbow-deep in cooking and laundry; the next you’re wandering about the house, wondering what to do with your time.
 And that’s only the first week.

-Of course, we were glad to see our fledglings circle above the nest, test their wings, and take off.
+Of course, we’re glad to see our fledglings circle above the nest, test their wings, and take off.
 We’ve been grooming them for independence for a long time.

 But no one can prepare a person for the sudden stillness.
 It’s like driving 80 miles per hour, then stopping suddenly.
 It takes a while to overcome the trauma.

 Fortunately, God cushioned the shock as much as possible for us.
-The week our youngest daughter moved out we were busy preparing for a trip several states away.
+The week our last child moved out we were busy preparing for a trip out east.
 Our minds were focused on fine-tuning details for the meetings we were going to attend.
 There was no time for early withdrawal symptoms.

 Then it hit.
 Arriving home after the trip, we unlocked our door and felt like we were tiptoeing into a quiet church sanctuary.
 No shoes by the door, no books flung on the kitchen table, nothing to wash in the laundry basket.